GEANT/docker-postfix/doc/nomad/README.md

 terraform apply -destroy -target=nomad_job.mailserver-out
 ```

-:warning: It is mandatory to point a resource, because the storage is protected and destroying all the resources would fail
+:warning: It is mandatory to target a resource, because the storage is protected and destroying all the resources would fail